 - General questions about bariatric surgery

-The actual weight a patient will lose after the procedure is dependent on several factors.
-These include the following:
+The amount of weight you will lose after the procedure depends on several factors, including the following:

 - Ability to exercise